acmgiadinh/ACMGD-SF2022/README.md

 ## To-do
 - Update more event images
 - Update environment setup
-- Finish current left parts with only title
-- Update pseudo-code for each approach
 - Refactor code for better view on purposes
 - Update sample plot for big data version